Interactive Anatomical Interface

 The external auditory meatus (syn. external acoustic meatus) stretches from the base of the concha to the tympanic membrane and measures about 24 millimeters along its posteriorwall.
 Notice that it’s not a straight tube but it’s a typical S-shaped course.
 Its outer part is pointed upwards, backwards and medially (UBM), on the other hand its inner part is pointed downwards, forwards and medially (DFM).
 For that reason, to examine the tympanic membrane the pinna needs to be pulled upwards, backwards and laterally, to bring the 2 parts in alignment.

-The external auditory meatus is splitted into 2 parts: cartilaginous and bony.
+The external auditory meatus is split into 2 parts: cartilaginous and bony.

 The cartilaginous part creates the outer one-third (8 millimeters) of the meatus.
 The cartilage is the continuance of the cartilage of the auricle.
 The skin covering the cartilaginous part is thick and includes hair and ceruminous (pilosebaceous) glands, which secrete ear wax.